 A new year can often mean a new start to financial independence.
-While we are a few weeks into 2017, the year already seems like it’s going to fly by.
+While we are a few weeks into the year and the month is already flying by.
 If you’ve already set financial goals for the year and saving was one of them, you’ll know that it can be difficult to reach that first $1,000 savings account balance.

 Life is unexpected and the last thing you want to do is be unprepared in the event that a financial emergency arises.
 Saving your first $1,000 can seem like a daunting task, but with a few tips and strategies like the ones I’ll share below, you will be saving like a pro in no time.

 I don’t know about you, but challenges prompt me to get competitive with myself and strive for the best.
 Doing a challenge with a group of people also motivates me to succeed and hold myself accountable.

 The 52-Week Savings Challenge has garnered popularity as a good way to reach your $1,000 savings target in 12 months or less.
 By following that method, you start off with saving $1 the first week, then $2 the second week, then $3 the third week, and so on.
 Eventually, you will have saved $1,378 by the time you reach the 52nd week.
 Check out an example here.

 There are other 52-week savings challenges to try as well and you can always modify your contributions like if you wanted to start saving $20 on week 1 for example.

 With these types of challenges, it’s easy to start off, but the immediate results can be discouraging especially if you try the basic 52-week savings challenge as you would only have $10 saved after four weeks, $36 after eight weeks, and $78 after twelve weeks.